rakheshkrishna2005/Zip.ly/README.md

 ### ⏱️ Link Expiration
 Set custom expiration dates for your links to ensure they're only accessible for as long as you need them to be.
 Perfect for time-sensitive campaigns, limited-time offers, or temporary access to resources.

-### 📊 Analytics & Tracking
-Track engagement with your shortened URLs.
-Get insights into click counts, geographic locations, and other usage statistics to understand how your audience interacts with your content.

 ### 🎨 Custom Aliases
 Create branded, memorable links with custom aliases instead of random characters.
 Make your links more recognizable and increase click-through rates.